-- essential component of the right to health in other jurisdictions.
+- 65. The right to access medicine has also been recognised as an essential component of the right to health in other jurisdictions.
 In South Africa, the Constitutional Court, in the case of Minister of Health and Others -v- Treatment Action Campaign and Others (supra) held that the failure of the state to ensure access to the drug Nevirapine to pregnant women to prevent mother to child transmission of HIV was a violation of the constitutional right to the highest attainable standard of health. - 66.
 The state's obligation with regard to the right to health therefore encompasses not only the positive duty to ensure that its citizens have access to health care services and medication but must also encompass the negative duty not to do anything that would in any way affect access to such health care services and essential medicines.
 Any legislation that would render the cost of essential drugs unaffordable to citizens would thus be in violation of the state's obligations under the Constitution.